MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/splitfunction.md

 **Arguments**

-* *source*: The source string that will be splitted according to the given delimiter.
+* *source*: The source string that will be split according to the given delimiter.
 * *delimiter*: The delimiter that will be used in order to split the source string.
 * *requestedIndex*: An optional zero-based index `int`.
 If provided, the returned string array will contain the requested substring if exists.